 inspire confidence, build self-esteem

-and encourage responsibility
+and encourage responsibility in your children

 Create a bond with your child based on communication and trust